jhellst/Soccer-ProLeagues-Frontend/README.md

 ## Project Details

+This repository contains the frontend code for the Soccer ProLeagues web application.
 The GitHub repository for this project's backend can be found here:
 - [Soccer ProLeagues Backend](https://github.com/jhellst/Soccer-ProLeaugues-Backend)

 <!-- Frontend Located Here: -->